-4.24 The Council will not grant a private hire operator's licence for an operator with an operating base that is outside the South Derbyshire District.
+4.24 The Council will not grant a private hire operator's licence for an operator with an operating base that is outside the South Derbyshire District except for small scale operators (operating no more than 4 cars) who are applying to have their home address licensed as a private hire operator base.
+The home address must be within a reasonable distance of South Derbyshire District Council.
 This is to ensure that proper regulation and enforcement measures may be taken by the Council.